deronnek/BCE/readme.md

-The "best code ever".
+# Introduction
+How I wrote the best code ever.
 That's tongue-in-cheek, in case you were wondering.
 I'm sure there are more obfuscated examples of perl out there, but keep in mind:
 *I wasn't being intentionally obscure*

-This is effectively a case study in unreadable perl syntax, but also a lesson in giving the user what they need, not what they ask for.
+This is effectively a case study in unreadable perl syntax (I have since become a python zealot), but also a lesson in giving the user what they need, not what they ask for.

 # The task: